hschilbert/BnaFLS/README.md

   --ann    STR     functional annotation file, first column gene IDs, second column functional annotation
 ```

-`--in` <txt-file that contains a set of gene IDs for which co-expressed genes should be identified, where one gene ID is listed in one row.
+`--in` txt-file that contains a set of gene IDs for which co-expressed genes should be identified, where one gene ID is listed in one row.
+The gene ID must match with the gene IDs in the files given at `--exp` and `--ann`.
-`--exp` <count table containing e.g. the TPM values>
-`--ann` <functional annotation where one coloum contains
+`--exp` count table/gene expression file containing e.g. the TPM values where the columns contain the RNA-Seq sample IDs and the rows contain the gene IDs.
+Thus more than one RNA-Seq sample can be analysed at the same time.
-`--out` <specify the output directory where the results should be stored>
+`--out` specify the output directory where the results should be stored

+`--ann` functional annotation where one the first column contains gene IDs and the second column contains the functional annotation.
+Contains a header "Gene_ID\tAnnotation"

+All files should be provided in tab separated format.